robocorp/robocorp/log/README.md

 a focus on python automation, where detailed information on what happened and why a failure occurs is of vital importance.

-> Note: The current version (1.0.0) is now in beta.
-Semantic versioning is used in the project.
+> Note: Semantic versioning is used in the project.
 > Note: Please note that the format of the log is not a part of the API and should
 > not be relied upon as it can change even among minor versions.